espebra/dummy-api/README.md

 # Dummy API

+Dummy API is an API which behaviour is decided by the request headers and query parameters.
+The purpose is to use it for testing and benchmarking API gateways such as the Varnish API Engine.

 ## Headers and query parameters

 The following request headers and query parameters will make an impact on the response.